IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Running ``main.py`` to create the SUSHI JSON file and the subsequent calling of the Dataverse API to process it should be added as a cron job.

+Dataverse provides example scripts that run the steps to process new accesses and uploads and update Dataverse's database (`counter_daily.sh</_static/util/counter_daily.sh>`) and to retrieve citations for all Datasets from DataCite (`counter_weekly.sh</_static/util/counter_weekly.sh>`).
+These scripts should be configured for your environment and can be run manually or as cron jobs.

 Sending Usage Metrics to the DataCite Hub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~